In the unlikely event that your attendees do not see or hear you while live streaming your webinar, here are some troubleshooting tips.

 - Check permissions in Chrome:

-- While in the webinar studio, click the camera icon on the right side of the browser address bar.
+- While in the webinar studio, click the lock icon on the left side of the browser address bar.
 It should show whether the browser has access to your devices.

 - Click the option “Always allow…”

 - Reload the webinar studio.

 Note: On Chrome, you may need to completely remove permissions for WebinarNinja.
 This way, Chrome will once again ask for permission to use your devices the next time you enter the webinar studio.

 - Under Privacy and security, click Content Settings.